TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml605/README.txt

 ----------------

 * Synthesis should be done using ISE-13 or ISE-14

+* This design has GRFPU enabled by default.
+If your release doesn't contain GRFPU, it has to be disabled in order to build the design.

 * The DDR3 controller is implemented with Xilinx MIG-3.7 and runs of the 200 MHz clock.
 The DDR3 memory runs at 400 MHz